foureight84/sofle-keyboard-pimoroni/README.md

 ```

 #### Trackball LED Timeout
 By default, no trackball activity will put its LED to sleep.
-Timemout default can be overwritten in `config.h`.
+Timemout default can be overwritten in `config.h` using the `TRACKBALL_LED_TIMEOUT` constant.
 Timeout is expressed in milliseconds.
 A value of `0` sets LED to always on.
 Alternatively, the method `trackball_set_rgbw` can be used in place of `trackball_set_timed_rgbw` to ignore LED timeout.

 ```
     #define TRACKBALL_LED_TIMEOUT 5000 // time in milliseconds